-THEN: 1.
-Give your name, telephone number, and location (e.g. parking lot, building/room number, vehicle information, etc.)

-- 2. Give clear and accurate information - 3.
-Be prepared to supply suspect or vehicle description and travel directions - 4.
+- THEN: 1.
+Give your name, telephone number, and location (e.g. parking lot, building/room number, vehicle information, etc.). - 2.
+Give clear and accurate information. - 3.
+Be prepared to supply suspect or vehicle description and travel directions. - 4.
 DO NOT HANG UP!
-Follow the instructions from the dispatcher
+Follow the instructions from the dispatcher.

 Report all incidents immediately.
-If you witness a crime, note a description of the person(s), automobile information if applicable, direction of travel, etc. Do not approach or attempt to apprehend any persons involved in the crime.
-Provide accurate details to the Police as soon as possible.
-For more information regarding crime tips and prevention, please visit the Police Department website at www.vcccd.edu/departments/police.
+If you witness a crime, note a description of the person(s), automobile information if applicable, direction of travel, and other important information you believe would assist the responding officers.
+Do not approach or attempt to apprehend any persons involved in the crime.
+Provide accurate details to the police as soon as possible.
+For more information regarding crime tips and prevention, please visit the VCCCD Police Department website at www.vcccd.edu/police.

-Community members, students, faculty, staff, and guests are strongly encouraged to report all crimes and public safety related incidents to the Campus Police Department in a timely manner.
-Dispatchers are available at the campus police telephone numbers 24 hours a day to answer calls.
+Community members, students, faculty, staff, and guests are strongly encouraged to report all crimes and public safety-related incidents to the VCCCD Police Department in a timely manner.
+Dispatchers are available at the college police telephone numbers 24 hours a day to answer calls.
 In response to a call, the VCCCD Police Department will respond and take any required action, including investigating an incident or crime, completing an incident or crime report, providing counseling, or making an arrest.

-VCCCD Police Department incident reports may be forwarded to the Dean of Students for review and potential action by the Office of Student Discipline.
+VCCCD Police Department incident reports may be forwarded to the college's student affairs vice presidents for review and potential action by the Office of Student Discipline.
 Additional information obtained via investigation will also be forwarded to the Office of Student Discipline.
-If assistance is required from local law enforcement, the VCCCD Police Department will contact the appropriate unit.
+If assistance is required from local law enforcement, the VCCCD Police Department will contact the appropriate agency.

 If a sexual assault or rape should occur, staff on the scene, including the VCCCD Police Department, will offer the victim a wide variety of services.
-This publication contains information about on-campus and off-campus resources.
-That information is made available to provide community members with specific information about the resources that are available in the event that they become the victim of a crime.
+These publications contain information about on-campus and off-campus resources.
+That information is made available to provide community members with specific information about the resources that are available in the event they are a victim of a crime.
 The information about "resources" is not provided to infer that those resources are "reporting entities."
-Crimes should be reported to the Police Department or to a Campus Security Authority, to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.
+Crimes should be reported to the Police Department or to a campus security authority to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.